Skip to main content

 Persistence

-flow-state.dev stores three categories of data: scope state (session, user, project), resources (content files with metadata), and items (the accumulated conversation log).
+flow-state.dev stores three categories of data: scope state (session, user, org), resources (content files with metadata), and items (the accumulated conversation log).
 All of this goes through a store abstraction.
 The server ships with an in-memory store by default.
-Swap it for a file store or MongoDB when you need data to survive restarts.
+Swap it for the filesystem, SQLite, or Postgres adapter when you need data to survive restarts.

 Store adapters